 - Finally, type git push to push the commit to the remote repository.

-Tip: If you're working with a lot of other people, we'd recommend that you pull (explained below) before committing.
-If your local repository is not the same as the remote repository (excluding your new changes) the commit will fail.
-For example, if someone has added new files to the remote repository while you've been working and you try commiting it will fail until you pull.
+If you're working with a lot of other people, we'd recommend you pull (explained below) before committing.
+If your local repository is not the same as the remote repository (excluding your new changes), the commit fails.
+For example, if someone has added new files to the remote repository while you've been working and you try commit, it fails until you pull.

 Pulling or fetching updates from the remote repository

 If it's been awhile since you've committed any work, perform the git pull command to get the latest updates from the remote repository and merge them into your local repository.
-By pulling all of the updates from a repository before commiting, you can make sure your local repository and the remote repository are the same to help prevent merge conflicts.
+By pulling updates from a repository before committing, it verifies your local repository and the remote repository are the same and prevents merge conflicts.

-To get all changes without merging, run the git fetch command to grab all of the latest updates from the remote repository without merging any of the new changes.
+To get all changes without merging, run the git fetch command to grab all of the latest updates from the remote repository without merging changes.

 How to deal with a Git merge conflict

 When multiple people are working with the same files, you're going to encounter merge conflicts.
-When a conflict occurs Git will modify your local files and it is up to you to manually fix the files with the conflicts.
+When a conflict occurs, Git modifies your local files and it is up to you to manually fix the files with the conflicts.

-Note: If you're working with a big file, it's a good idea to search the file for "HEAD" because it is possible that there may be more than one conflict.
+If you're working with a big file, it's a good idea to search the file for "HEAD" because there may be more than one conflict.